-The Met Office Partnership is a cluster of research excellence that brings together the Met Office with institutions who are amongst the leading UK Universities in weather and climate science (University of Exeter, University of Leeds and University of Reading) through a formal collaboration to advance the science and skill of weather and climate prediction.
+The Met Office Academic Partnership is a cluster of research excellence that brings together the Met Office and institutions who are among the leading UK Universities in weather and climate science (University of Exeter, University of Leeds, University of Oxford and University of Reading) through a formal collaboration to advance the science and skill of weather and climate prediction.

 It will seek to maximise the investment of the UK Government in weather and climate science, by ensuring that a critical mass of effort is brought to bear on key science challenges in a properly coordinated manner.
 This will allow the best science to be brought forward as rapidly as possible into the delivery of the best services.